 Indian hair is so much different than any other hair.
 It is thick and coarse sometimes.
-If you have this type hair and are looking for the latest and greatest way to care for the Indian remy hair, please read the content below:
+If you have this type of hair and are looking for the latest and greatest way to care for the Indian remy hair, please read the content below:

-The Tips Of Caring For Indian Hair
+The Tips For Caring For Indian Hair

 Keep the thick Indian hair Clean.
 We suggest the hair be washed at least three or four times a week with warm or cold water.
-Please wash the hair right after swimming, spa, exercising etc, When dirt accumulates, including sweating,hair tangles.
+Please wash the hair right after swimming, spa, exercising, etc, When dirt accumulates, including sweating, and hair tangles.

 Make sure you comb the virgin Indian remy hair bundles after each wash and every day.
 When detangling the hair, please start from the ends and work up little by little to the scalp.
-The Indian curly weave hair needs more gently combing.
+The Indian curly weave hair needs more gentle combing.
 Hold the base with the other hand to keep it from shedding or causing root tension.
 We recommend the Anti Static Rotating Tooth Comb.
 Avoid using shine products on the Indian human hair root area as it may prematurely detach your Hair Grafting.

 You'd better comb your Indian hair when it is completely wet or completely dry.
 Brushing should be done carefully to avoid root tension.
 Be sure to only comb the hair from the bottom up.
 Do not attempt to comb through the attachment unless using a very soft 100 % boar Bristle Brush.
 Extreme tugging may result in the loss of your own hair.

 Take care not to lift the hair Addition when round comb and drying your Indian hair extension.
 Comb gently toward the face.
 Do not comb or tug abruptly when drying the virgin Indian hair extension.
-Press firmly around perimeter after blow drying.
+Press firmly around the perimeter after blow drying.